katzur/story-sparks/README.md

 # Introduction
 Story Sparks Co. is a B2C e-commerce store.
 The site is targeted towards users who are interested in purchasing candles for themselves or looking for funny gifts for others.
-Labels on the products contain witty descriptions reflecting 21st cenyury lifestyle of young adults (aka Millennials).
+Labels on the products contain witty descriptions reflecting 21st century lifestyle of young adults (aka Millennials).

 Users can browse and purchase a variety of candles in two sizes, as well as check the special offers and search the candles based on the scent type.
 They can view the Shipping and Return information, Policies, information about the Story Sparks Co.
 Team.
 They can as well contact the Team trhough the contact form and add their emails for subscription purposes (supported by Mailchimp).